 In this post, we are going to introduce a new free app that is called FreeOCR.
 As the name suggests, FreeOCR is a freeware program that features OCR scanning.
 It even supports most Twain scanners’ scanning and can also open most scanned PDFs, multi-page Tiff images, and popular image file formats.
 It outputs plain text that can be directly exported to Microsoft Word Format.
 If you are looking for an OCR tool that extracts texts from image files and PDFs, FreeOCR could be the right choice for the job.

 When it comes to compatibility, it supports all versions of Windows, including Windows 11, 8.1/8, 7, Vista, and Windows XP.
-I have personally tested it with Windows 10 64-bit edition, and it is working without any issues or problems.
+I have personally tested it with Windows 11/10 64-bit edition, and it is working without any issues or problems.

 How to use the FreeOCR tool to obtain or extract texts from images?

 Step 1.
 Navigate to the official webpage link and download the latest version of FreeOCR.

 Step 2.
 Install the downloaded file on your PC and launch the tool by double-clicking its shortcut from the desktop.